Ahli/AhliObs-SC2-Mod/README.md

   - World:
     - neutral units are selectable through the fog
   - Leaderpanel:
+    - new Production Tab implementation:
-    - added production tab that allows observer interfaces to display information near unit icons.
-Supported are:
+      - observer UIs need to opt-in to display it
+      - new information in the icons:
         - Chrono Boost
+        - Contaminated
+      - the order of slots is now deterministic instead of random
+      - clicking the slot selects only one unit.
+Which one is changed every few milliseconds as the engine does not support more than one unit
-    - removed Reaper's KD8 Charges from the structures tab
+    - removed Reaper's KD8 Charges from the structures and production tab
-    - fixed Reactors, Tech Labs and rich Refineries/Assimilators/Extractors creating multiple buttons
+    - combined Reactors, Tech Labs and rich Refineries/Assimilators/Extractors into single buttons instead of creating duplicates
+  - Labels in 3D world:
+    - added label to unpowered Protoss structures
+    - added label to contaminated structures where Contaminate can have an effect
   - General:
     - moved default observed player from 14 to 15 (Hostile).
 This allows 14 player FFAs
+    - disabled skin sets as esports does not want this feature
   - Features for Observer Interfaces:
     - saves the player slot number of each player to the PlayerId score
       - this assists observer interfaces in figuring out which Player Id is the left/right player in 1vs1 matches